isographlabs/isograph/libs/README.md

 # libs folder

-This contains everything that goes into the Boulton front-end.
+This contains everything that goes into the Isograph front-end.